 1 - Risk Overv view 1.1 Risk Description Action on climate change covers two areas: mitigation and adaptation.
 Mitigation relates to action taken to tackle the causes of climate change i.e. by reducing greenhouse gas emissions.
 Adaptation relates to action taken to adapt to the unavoidable effects of climate change caused by increased concentrations of greenhouse gases from human activities.
 Locally the immediate impact of climate change include hotter temperatures, warmer, wetter winters, hotter, drier summers, increased summer time thunder storms and intense rainfall and the reduction of some animal and plant species, more severe flooding of coastal and river areas and also flash flooding throughout the authority.
-The Vale of Glamorgan must act as a responsible authority and in 2006 The Vale of Glamorgan must act as a responsible authority and in 2006 signed the "Welsh Commitment to Address Climate Change".
+The Vale of Glamorgan must act as a responsible authority and in 2006 signed the "Welsh Commitment to Address Climate Change".
 The commitment outlines the council's contribution to the delivery of the national climate change programme, working with the local community to address the causes and effects of climate change, reduce the council's own emissions, encourage all sectors of the local community to reduce their own emissions, work with key providers to adapt to changes, and provide opportunities for renewable energy generation within the area.
 The key risk relates to our failure to mitigate against the impact of climate change.
-1.2 Risk Owne Had d of Noighb wiese and ' Transport (ED) 1.3 Impact on - Transport (ER) A Globally Δ Δ Δ A More A Wales of A Wales of Responsible Wales A Prospero Wales ous Resilient Wales A Healthier Wales Equal Wales Cohesive Communities Vibrant Culture and Thriving Welsh Language Yes Yes Yes Yes No Yes No
+1 2 Bick Owne Had d of Noighb wiese and ' Transport (ED) 1.2 Risk Owner Head of Neighbourhood Services and Transport (ER) bution to the Wellbeing Goals A Globally Δ Δ Δ A More A Wales of A Wales of Responsible Wales A Prospero Wales A Resilient Wales A Healthier Wales Equal Wales Cohesive Communities Vibrant Culture and Thriving Welsh Language Yes Yes Yes No Yes No